This is a sponsored post for SheSpeaks/Prudential.

 In order for your financial professional to conduct a full assessment of where you currently are with your financial goals and to plan for the future, you will need to bring some information with you.
 Be prepared to answer a lot of personal questions!

 My Prudential financial professional, Chinetta Jackson, always tells new clients to remember the 2/2/2 method.
-2 months of pay stubs, 2 months of bank statements, 2 years of income tax records.
+2 months of pay stubs, 2 months of bank statements, 2 years of online tax filings.
 That is a good place to get started when creating a new plan with your financial professional.

 - Life Insurance Policy